 This really isn’t one of the industry’s newest or most flashy first class seats, though I liked the seat.
 It was extremely comfortable, well-designed, and huge.
 My one observation was that the seat isn’t as well-padded as you’d expect – the layers of cushioning aren’t particularly thick – though this didn’t stop the seat from being comfortable.

 I had a quick peep at the business class mini-cabin.
-I’ve flown business class on this route before, though they’ve made many updates to their soft product in the meantime, so I hope to try them in business class again (as of coronavirus season, Cathay Pacific has reverted to their old service structure in order to reduce contact points between crew and food).
+I’ve flown business class on this route before, though they’ve made many updates to their soft product in the meantime, so I hope to try them in business class again.
 Cathay Pacific has by far the best business class seat flying direct between London and Hong Kong, as Virgin Atlantic and British Airways both have subpar business class seats.

 Cathay Pacific Boeing 777 Business Class

 Cathay Pacific 777 First Class Amenities